esperlu/metar/README.md

 You will have to compile the sources using the golang tools.
 Follow this [howto](https://golang.org/doc/code.html) to get you started.
 The compilation is lightning fast and the [cross-compilation](http://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5) easy.

-If you don't want to compile it yourself, skip the points below and go the the [binaries](#binaries)
+If you don't want to compile it yourself, skip the points below and go the [binaries](#binaries)

 ### Install the latest Go for your plateform